 The phenols in oregano oil can neutralize free radicals and repair the damages brought about by oxidation and toxins in the system.
 It has the capability to delay the aging process and protect the body from certain forms of cancer and other disorders associated with premature aging, as well as damages caused by free radicals.

 Can Be Used for Pet Care

-Oregano can be used as treatment for fungal, parasitic, and skin infections in pets like cats and dogs.
+Oregano can be used as a treatment for fungal, parasitic, and skin infections in pets like cats and dogs.
 It has also shown efficacy in treating canine arthritis.
-For skin diseases like ringworm, apply the diluted oil in areas where fur has been lost.
+For skin diseases like ringworm, apply the diluted oil in areas where the fur has been lost.
 For arthritis, apply the same oil blend on the affected area.
 Oregano oil diluted in a gallon of water can make a great final rinse for your pet bath.

 Can Be Used to Ward Off Insects

 A study done in 2005 showed that oregano oil’s active components, carvacrol, and thymol, are actually effective in warding off mosquitoes.
 It is a much safer substitute for stronger insect sprays that contain DEET, which raise a lot of health issues.
 Even growing oregano in your garden can help repel various pests.
 The oil can be mixed with water and used as an insect spray.
 Mixed with dishwashing liquid, it can be used as a natural pesticide.